Skip to Content

 Arden Madden, Staff Writer

-Arden Madden ('25) is from Nashville, Tenn., and is majoring in communication studies and political science in the College of Arts and Science.
+Arden Madden ('25) is from Nashville, Tennessee, and is majoring in communication studies and political science in the College of Arts and Science.
 When not writing for The Hustler, you can find her thrifting vintage pieces, taking photos of nature (or anything green) or searching for a café that will miraculously make her focus.
 She can be reached at [email protected].

 More to Discover